loucitypainting/loucitypainting.github.io/instructions.md

-# instructions.md – Development Phases for Cleaning Company Website
+# instructions.md – Development Phases for Painting Company Website

-These are step-by-step instructions Claude must follow to help implement the frontend of the Grajales Cleaning Company site using Vite, React, Tailwind CSS, and shadcn/ui.
+These are step-by-step instructions Claude must follow to help implement the frontend of the Lou City Painting site using Vite, React, Tailwind CSS, and shadcn/ui.
 Follow the CLAUDE.md design principles at all times.

 ---